-The breakout box is normally placed where the signal cable emerges from the borehole.
+The break-out box is normally placed where the signal cable emerges from the borehole.
 It provides connectors for attaching the various other control units, supplies power to the instrument and relays output signals to a recorder or digitizer.
+It is not required when a down-hole digitiser is used.

-- The SENSOR connector is a 32-way mil-spec plug, and should be connected to the borehole instrument with the cable provided. - The RECORDER connector is a 26-way mil-spec plug.
+- The SENSOR connector is a 26-way military-specification bayonet plug, and should be connected to the borehole instrument using the cable provided. - The RECORDER connector is a 26-way military-specification bayonet plug.
 This should be connected to an analogue data recorder or stand-alone digitizer.
-In systems using downhole digitizers, this is replaced by a 10-way mil-spec serial connector for attaching to a Data Communications Module (DCM), modem or other communications link.

-- The CONTROL connector is a 26-way mil-spec plug intended for connecting to an external controller or Handheld Control Unit, with the same pin out as the RECORDER connector. - The POWER connector is a 10-way mil-spec plug, which should be connected to a source of 12 - 30 V DC power, for supplying to the borehole instrumentation.
-When operating the hole lock, you should connect the Holelock Control Unit to this connector.
-Because of the high voltages employed, the hole lock circuitry is entirely isolated from the rest of the electrical systems in the sensor and surface unit; it is not usual to power the sensor whilst using the hole lock.
+The CONTROL connector is a 26-way militaryspecification bayonet plug intended for connecting to an external controller or Handheld Control Unit.
+It has the same pin out as the RECORDER connector.

+• The POWER connector is a 10-way military-specification bayonet plug, which should be connected to a source of 12 - 30 V DC power, for supplying to the borehole instrumentation.
+When operating the hole lock, you should connect the Hole-lock Control Unit to this connector.
+Because of the potentially high voltages and currents used, the hole lock circuitry is entirely isolated from the rest of the electrical systems in the sensor and surface unit; it is not usual to power the sensor whilst using the hole lock.

-For deep-borehole installations (over 50 m) we recommend that you use a breakout box with internal line drivers, to ensure that logic signals are reliably transmitted to the sensor.
+For deep-borehole installations (over 50 metres) may be necessary to use a modified instrument (with "active-high" logic) and a breakout box with internal line drivers, to ensure that logic signals are reliably transmitted to the sensor.
 Contact Güralp Systems for advice.